Hedge Fund Documents

-Your hedge fund attorney will prepare six core documents, which are necessary to launch the fund: (i) a private placement memorandum, (ii) a limited partnership agreement, (iii) a subscription agreement, (iv) an investment management agreement, and (v) a general partner operating agreement, and (vi) a management company operating agreement.
+Your legal counsel will prepare six core documents, which are necessary to launch the fund: (i) a private placement memorandum, (ii) a limited partnership agreement, (iii) a subscription agreement, (iv) an investment management agreement, (v) a general partner operating agreement, and (vi) a management company operating agreement.

-Other services and documents that are also generally completed include the formation services of the limited partnership, the management company and the general partner; drafting the management company operating agreement; preparing and filing the Edgar registration; drafting and filing state and federal Form D notice filings; and as necessary, preparing and filing any state or federal registrations or exemptions (or other necessary fund formation documentation).
+Other services and documents that are also generally completed include the formation services of the limited partnership, the management company, and the general partner; drafting the management company operating agreement; preparing and filing the Edgar registration; drafting and filing state and federal Form D notice filings; and as necessary, preparing and filing any state or federal registrations or exemptions (or other essential fund formation documentation).

 Private Placement Memorandum

 A private placement memorandum (“PPM”) is a securities disclosure document that provides investors with material information about the fund to enable an investor to make an informed investment decision.
 Similar to a prospectus in an initial public offering, a PPM provides potential investors with specific information about the fund structure, terms of the fund, the background of the management company, and other issues, such as potential risks of the strategy, market, investments, limitations, and more.